uujfwmnp/MSFS-Mobile-Companion-App/README.md

 *Notice: You can launch MSFS Mobile Companion App directly from your PC's browser.
 In that case, just type in localhost:4000 in your browser's url bar.*

 ## Known issues:
+- Changes to COM frequencies in the A320 will not be shown in the cockpit but will work nevertheless.
+To force an update of the frequency in the cockpit switch from VHF1 to VHF2 and then back to VHF1 (this is for COM1 frequencies).
 - NAV/COM frequencies can get out of sync, especially when rapidly pressing frequency adjustment buttons.
 Use the "Force Sync Frequencies" button to synchronize frequencies with the sim.
 - NAV/COM frequencies are not automatically synchronized when starting a second flight.
 Use the "Force Sync Frequencies" button to synchronize frequencies with the sim.
 - You may see landings with a vertical speed between 0 and 5 fpm in the app.
 This is caused by the sim recording the plane loading on ground at the start of a flight as a landing.